 The ruling states that the 2021 redistricting map, previously called a “textbook” case of racial gerrymandering, is not in violation of the Voting Rights Act.

-NEW ORLEANS, LOUISIANA (August 2, 2024) — Yesterday, the en banc United States Fifth Circuit Court of Appeals, overruled decades of Voting Rights Act (VRA) precedent to reverse our clients’ redistricting victory in the Petteway v.
+NEW ORLEANS, La.
+(Aug.
+2, 2024) — Yesterday, the en banc United States Fifth Circuit Court of Appeals, overruled decades of Voting Rights Act (VRA) precedent to reverse our clients’ redistricting victory in the Petteway v.
 Galveston County case.
 The Court majority, over a strong dissent, stated that Section 2 of the VRA does not protect the ability of a coalition of racial minority voters to elect the candidate of their choice.

-View the ruling here
+View the ruling here.

 The Court ordered the suit back to the district court to resolve our clients’ constitutional claims of racial gerrymandering and intentional discrimination.